tokio-rs/website/content/docs/going-deeper/multiplex.md

 usage of available resources like TCP sockets.

-Since responses arrive out of order, a **request ID** is used to match reesponses with their associated requests.
+Since responses arrive out of order, a **request ID** is used to match responses with their associated requests.
 When the client issues a request, the request will be paired with an identifier.
 The server processes the request, and sends a response to the client paired with the same request identifier.
 This allows the client to match the response with the request that it issued.